Kristaps Grabovskis

-Kristaps Grabovskis (born 14 June 2005) is a Latvian professional footballer who plays as a midfielder or winger for B.93.
+Kristaps Grabovskis (born 14 June 2005) is a Latvian professional footballer who plays as a midfielder or winger for Georgian Erovnuli Liga club Dila, on loan from Danish 2nd Division club B.93.

 Early life

 Grabovskis was born on 14 June 2005.
 Born in Riga, Latvia, he is the younger brother of Reinis and started playing football at the age of four.

 Club career

 As a youth player, Grabovskis joined the youth academy of Latvian side Metta.
 Following his stint there, he joined the youth academy of German Bundesliga side RB Leipzig in 2021.
 Subsequently, he joined the youth academy of Austrian side Rapid in 2023 and was promoted to the club's reserve team the same year, where he made three league appearances and scored zero goals.

 Two years later, he returned on loan to Latvian side Metta, where he made thirty league appearances and scored four goals.
 Ahead of the 2025–26 season, he signed for Danish side B.93 in the Danish 1st Division.

+On 2 August 2026, following B.93's relegation to the Danish 2nd Division, Grabovskis was sent on a one-season loan to Georgian Erovnuli Liga club Dila.